September 9, 2009

 Garland also studied Clergy Sexual Misconduct with adults from first-hand accounts.
 She interviewed more than 80 women and men including victims of CSM, family members or spouses of victims, religious leaders who have committed CSM, and helping professionals who have provided care for offenders and survivors.
 With this information, Garland and her team have begun to identify characteristics of the social context of congregations in which misconduct occurs, as well as the behavioral identifiers of offenders and the situations of those they victimize.

 Based on this qualitative research, Garland and Christen Argueta, a Master of Social Work alumna from Baylor's School of Social Work, developed a second paper, "How Clergy Sexual Misconduct Happens: A Qualitative Study of First-Hand Accounts."
-This article has been accepted for publication in the journal Social Work & Christianity later this year.
+This article has been accepted for publication in the journal Social Work & Christianity

 "I am extremely thankful for Dr. Garland's work in identifying Clergy Sexual Misconduct with adults as a common problem and putting a real name and real numbers behind this issue," said Carolyn Waterstradt, a clergy sexual misconduct survivor who took part in the qualitative research.
 "When it was happening to me, I felt confused and isolated.
 Now I know that many others have struggled with this, and that there is hope for putting systems in place to help prevent it from happening.
 She has given me, and others like me, a voice."

 Research was conducted using the 2008 General Social Survey (GSS) to collect data from a nationally representative sample of 3,559 non-institutionalized English- or Spanish-speaking adults.
 It is conducted by the National Opinion Research Center at the University of Chicago.